 - Write to the parent/parent of child to explain the outcome of the investigation and to make clear the seriousness of the false allegation.
 The parent will be informed that the incident will be formally recorded and subject to data protection and that it may be shared with other appropriate parties.
 (Eg Police if the child is 10yrs old and above); - Meet with the parent/parent and child to discuss the matter and possible consequences; in the case of a child, the parent will be asked to support the school with an appropriate sanction being applied.
-In the case of a parent, the governing body will seek a written apology in the first instance; - Exclusion of a child who continues to make false allegations about staff.
+In the case of a parent, the governing body will seek a written apology in the first instance.